Home April Events Vancouver Spring Activities

 What To Do in Vancouver in Spring

 There is plenty to do in Vancouver in spring.
-The spring season includes the months of March, April and May.
-During these months the City of Vancouver and surrounding municipalities host various special events and festivals (or at least they do in years without COVID-19).
+The spring season months are March, April and May.
+During these months the City of Vancouver and surrounding municipalities host various special events and festivals.

 Temperatures in Vancouver in spring usually range from around 5 to 15 degrees Celsius depending on the month and time of day.
 It can get rainy during this season so don’t be surprised if you need a jacket and other rain gear.
 Interestingly, May sometimes has better weather, both warmer and drier, than June!